SkoolNotes/Taproot/2020HIST201/KBhHIST201RobertsCh5.md

 > Europeans did not just conquer; they exterminated local cultures and peoples and replaced them with their own.

 * The older Amercian cultures cut off from populating other parts of the world
-* CLAIM: the European dominance was a sign to "Asian Nationalists" (
+* CLAIM: the European dominance was a sign to "Asian Nationalists" (Japan??) as the sign of European injustice
+* Species became extinct, too!
+	*